kumekay/crabapplepad/README.md

 - Foldable.
 The keyboard can be folded and put in a pocket
 - Minimalistic.
 No LEDs, no RGB, no extra keys
-- Thin.
-Uses Kailh X switches.
-2cm thick in the folded state
+- With Kailh  Choc it's 3cm thick in the folded state
 - Split.
 The two halves are connected with a 3d printed hinge
 - Wireless.
-Uses Seeed Studio XIAO nRF52840 with BLE
+Uses Nice!Nano or ProMicro nRF52840 with BLE
 - 42 keys (I use Cyrillic layout too and 36 keys is not enough)
 - Apple Magic Trackpad can be magnetically attached